Last Updated on

 For those of you who are strictly vegetarian, you can give plant-based food items such as peanut butter, soymilk, tofu, nuts, legumes, soy yoghurt, and seeds to your kid.
 They are not only healthy and filled with protein, but also taste good.

 Tips to Make Your Child Eat More Protein-rich Foods

 Making sure that your kid eats nutritious food can be difficult.
 Children tend to be inclined towards junk food (which excites their taste buds) and avoid good food.
 The best way to make your child eat nutritious food is by mixing up regular food items with food that is tasty, yet healthy in order to draw a balance between taste and nutrition.

 Here are tips to make tasty yet high protein snacks for kids which they will relish and also get nourished.

-1. Start your Little One’s Day with Waffles
+1. Start your Little One’s Day with a Protein-rich Breakfast

 2. Make Chicken a Little More Exciting

-The best way to get your child to eat some veggies and a protein is by making a patty out of chicken it and stuffing it between two pieces of buns and make a burger.
-Flavour it with a tangy sauce and your kid will relish it.
+The best way to get your child to eat some veggies is by making a patty out of chicken or cottage cheese and stuffing it between two pieces of buns and making a burger.
+Flavour it with a tangy sauce and your child will relish it.

 It is very important to provide sufficient protein to a growing child.
 It is a key element in muscle building and cannot be ignored.
 With a little bit of innovation in your child’s daily diet, it is possible to fulfil the body’s protein requirement.